 Hit-and-run drivers may collide with other vehicles, strike pedestrians crossing the road, or hit a motorcycle or bicycle.
 The insurance issues and liability may differ in each type of accident.

-If you have been the victim of a hit-and-run accident in Washington state, the attorneys at Seattle-based Davis Law Group, P.S., can provide aggressive representation and protect your rights.
-Please contact our office to schedule a case review with one of our attorneys.
+If you have been injured in a hit-and-run accident in Washington, the team of experienced attorneys at Davis Law Group, P.S., can provide aggressive representation and protect your rights.
+Please contact our office to schedule a free case review with one of our attorneys.
+You may call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to get in touch with our team.